-In December 2007, the FASB issued SFAS No. 141 (Revised 2007), "Business Combinations" (SFAS No. 141R).
+In December 2007, the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standard (SFAS) No. 141 (Revised 2007), "Business Combinations" (SFAS No. 141R).
 SFAS No. 141R will significantly change the accounting for business combinations.
 Under SFAS No. 141R, an acquiring entity will be required to recognize all the assets acquired and liabilities assumed in a transaction at the acquisition date fair value with limited exceptions.
 SFAS No. 141R also includes a substantial number of new disclosure requirements and applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008.
 As the provisions of SFAS No. 141R are applied prospectively, the impact to the Company cannot be determined until applicable transactions occur.

-In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements - An Amendment of ARB No. 51" (SFAS No. 160).
+In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements - an Amendment of ARB No. 51" (SFAS No. 160).
 SFAS No. 160 establishes new accounting and reporting standards for the noncontrolling interest in a subsidiary and for the deconsolidation of a subsidiary.
-This accounting standard is effective for fiscal years, and interim periods within those fiscal years, beginning on or after December 15, 2008.
-The Company will adopt SFAS No. 160 as of January 1, 2009.
-The Company expects that the adoption of SFAS No. 160 will not have a material impact on its financial position, results of operations or cash flows.
+This accounting standard is effective for fiscal years and interim periods within those fiscal years, beginning on or after December 15, 2008.
+The Company's adoption of SFAS No. 160 as of January 1, 2009 did not have a material impact on its financial position, results of operations or cash flows.